 Why do so many folks hate feedback so much that they resist giving or receiving it?
-Most people in the workplace categorize feedback as an uncomfortable, maybe even painful part of work life because of the negative feedback they’ve either had to give or receive in the past.
+Most people in the workplace categorize feedback as an uncomfortable, even painful part of work life because of the negative feedback they’ve had to give or receive in the past.

 But all too often, comments about performance are only negative, focusing on what went wrong or what wasn’t good enough.
 When feedback is always negative, mostly negative, or consistently negative, it isn’t really feedback at all.
 Instead, it serves as criticism or even a prelude to disciplinary action, but it’s not feedback.

 How We Take Feedback

 Depending on the recipient’s frame of reference and personal history, even well-intentioned, skillfully delivered feedback can make people feel terrible.
 Even praise can go awry, leaving employees feeling awkward or misunderstood.
 And specific requests — “Next time, would you please do x, y, z?” — can be received as blows.

 If the delivery humiliates or the intent is to punish someone or “teach them a lesson they won’t forget,” feedback can be threatening and upsetting — despite the fact that it’s actually much more about the deliverer than it is about the recipient.
 Think of those times you’ve seen an angry parent in the supermarket telling a child, “I’ll give you something to cry about!”